 Make the most of your visit by planning ahead and considering tour options.

-Be prepared for changeable Scottish weather to fully enjoy your outdoor experiences.
+Be prepared for changeable Scottish weather to fully enjoy your experiences in nature.

 Check opening hours and fees in advance, especially for historical sites and visitor centers.

-Inverness offers a range of options for nighttime activities and a single-of-a-kind retail experiences.
+Inverness has a selection of options for nighttime activities plus one-of-a-kind retail experiences.

 Experience Inverness's evening scene, from live music to pubs.